dkratzert/FinalCif/docs/report.rst

 Produces a list of all atom names in a CIF.
 If you need a table, :code:`{%tr foo %}` is used to generate table rows.

+This was only a brief introduction to what is possible with the Jinja template language.
+The links at the end of this chapter go far mor into details.

 Data Available for the Report
 -----------------------------